 How to Register

-Step 1: You must pre-register with MIT, so that MIT can verify your eligibility for this service.
+Step 1: You must pre-register with MIT each fiscal year, so that MIT can verify your eligibility for this service.

-Step 2: You must register with Parents in a Pinch (either now or when you call to set up care).
+Step 2: You must register with Parents in a Pinch each fiscal year (once you pre-register with MIT, or when you call to set up care).

 - Identify yourself as an MIT student.

 - Parents in a Pinch will identify a caregiver who meets your specific needs, and will call you to tell you about your caregiver.
 The caregiver will also call you to confirm the details of the job.

 - At the end of the day, you will sign a timesheet, and your credit card will be charged for your co-pay for the hours of care ($5 per hour).